The Virtues of Muharram and Fasting on the Day of Ashura

 Fasting the Ninth Day Alongside the Tenth (Tasu'a and Ashura)

-Toward the end of his life, the Prophet (peace be upon him) intended to differ from the Jews and Christians in how this day was observed.
-Ibn Abbas (may Allah be pleased with him) narrated: "When the Messenger of Allah fasted the Day of Ashura and ordered his companions to fast it, they said: 'O Messenger of Allah, this is a day venerated by the Jews and Christians.'
-So the Messenger of Allah said: 'When next year comes, if Allah wills, we will fast the ninth day with it.'
+"When the Messenger of Allah fasted the Day of Ashura and commanded that it be observed as a fast, they said: 'O Messenger of Allah, it is a day venerated by the Jews and Christians.'
+So the Messenger of Allah said: 'When the next year comes, if Allah wills, we will fast the ninth day.'
 But the next year did not come before the Messenger of Allah passed away."
-(Sahih Muslim)

 Based on this hadith, the scholars of Ahlus-Sunnah recommend fasting the 9th alongside the 10th of Muharram (known as Tasu'a and Ashura), both to follow the Prophet's stated intention and to distinguish the Muslim's worship from that of other nations.
 For more on building consistent, Sunnah-grounded worship, see our post on Salah: The Second Pillar of Islam.